axelmierczuk/tenrec/README.md

  Add a new plugin.

 ╭─ Options ────────────────────────────────────────────────────────────────────────────────╮
-│ *  --plugin  -p  TEXT  Plugin path(s) or git repository URL(s) to load the plugin from.  │ │                        [required]                                                        │
-│    --help              Show this message and exit.                                       │ ╰──────────────────────────────────────────────────────────────────────────────────────────╯
+│ *  --plugin  -p  TEXT  Plugin to load.
+Could be a PyPI package name, local path, or git  │ │                        repo.                                                             │ │                        [required]                                                        │ │    --help              Show this message and exit.                                       │ ╰──────────────────────────────────────────────────────────────────────────────────────────╯